bmfmancini/RRD_Data_Check/README.md

 ```

 ## Script Options
---a sets the script to automatic mode which will look at the past 10 minutes of data
+-a sets the script to automatic mode which will look at the past 10 minutes of data
 if you would like Automode to default to your rra folder and a specific timeframe update the
 rrd_path and past_min variables

---i sets the script into interactive mode which allows you to set which path and timeframe
+-i sets the script into interactive mode which allows you to set which path and timeframe

 -h prints this menu